-There is an idea suggesting that our own self-love sets the back drop for all other relationships in our lives.
-I mean, of course.
-If you don’t know your own self-worth, how can anybody else see it?
+There is an idea suggesting that our own self-love sets the stage for all other relationships in our lives.
+I mean, of course: If you don’t know your own self-worth, how can anybody else see it?

 I love exploring the idea of self-love and encouraging it in others, and I feel like this is a movement that is gaining a lot of momentum in society today.
 It’s cool to love yourself.